Great Expectations: Moral regeneration

 Another theme of Great Expectations is that Pip can undergo "moral regeneration".

-In chapter 39, the novel's turning point, Magwitch visits Pip to see the gentleman he has made, and once the convict has hidden in Herbert Pocket's room, Pip realises his situation:
+In chapter 39, the novel's turning point, Magwitch visits Pip to see the gentleman he has become, and once the convict has hidden in Herbert Pocket's room, Pip realises his situation:

 To cope with his situation and his learning that he now needs Magwitch, a hunted, injured man who traded his life for Pip's.
-Pip can only rely on the power of love for Estella Pip now goes through a number of different stages each of which, is accompanied by successive realisations about the vanity of the prior certainties.
+Pip can only rely on the power of love for Estella.
+Pip now goes through several different stages, each of which is accompanied by successive realisations about the vanity of the prior certainties.

 Pip's problem is more psychological and moral than social.
 Pip's climbing of the social ladder upon gaining wealth is followed by a corresponding degradation of his integrity.
-Thus after his first visit in Miss Havisham, the innocent young boy from the marshes, suddenly turns into a liar to dazzle his sister, Mrs Joe, and his Uncle Pumblechook with the tales of a carriage and veal chops.
-More disturbing is his fascination with Satis House – where he is despised and even slapped, beset by ghostly visions, rejected by the Pockets – and the gradual growth of the mirage of London.
+Thus after his first visit to Miss Havisham, the innocent young boy from the marshes, suddenly turns into a liar to dazzle his sister, Mrs Joe, and his Uncle Pumblechook with the tales of a carriage and veal chops.
+More disturbing is his fascination with Satis House—where he is despised and even slapped, beset by ghostly visions, rejected by the Pockets—and the gradual growth of the mirage of London.
 The allure of wealth overpowers loyalty and gratitude, even conscience itself.
 This is evidenced by the urge to buy Joe's return, in chapter 27, Pip's haughty glance as Joe deciphers the alphabet, not to mention the condescending contempt he confesses to Biddy, copying Estella's behaviour toward him.